 I've woken up and realised I think I might be an essayist.

-I looked up essayist on Wikipedia.
+I looked up 'essayist' on Wikipedia.
 I know, not exactly a reliable source, but good enough.
 One sentence says:

 'Essays are commonly used as literary criticism, political manifestos, learned arguments, observations of daily life, recollections, and reflections of the author.'

 Sounds about right.
-Something short and pithy.
+Something concise.

 Yet a book is a collection of chapters.
 For all intent and purpose, short essays.

 Where it goes off the rails for me is fiction.
 Writing fiction is not a collection of short essays.
-Each chapter has to feed into and weave through the story which defines the book.
+Each chapter has to feed into and weave through the story, which defines the book.

 That feels like far too much work.
-I am by default lazy.
-Even though I work hard.
+I am, by default, lazy even though I work hard.
 Put in extreme hours.